Apple's iOS 12 launch date is likely less than, but you can download the iOS 12 public beta today to change up your current iPhone and iPad for 2018.

 Food knowledge and celebrity facts are also part the Siri update.
 Right now, asking "How healthy is fish" gives a smatter of search results and requires opening up Siri.
 In the future, a specific answers about food will come from the USDA database, citing calories, vitamins, and how healthy the food is overall.

 Password hunting is now within Siri's grasp, letting you search any saved passwords, according to Apple.
-We hope this applies to both apps and websites.
+This applies to both apps and websites.

 Apple News, Stocks, Voice Memos and CarPlay